Emergency Powers Act 1920: In popular culture

 The second episode of Ken Loach's series Days of Hope (1975) is set during the use of the emergency powers in 1921 in the Durham coalfield.
 The army are shown as using their powers to harass suspected Communists and their families, and to confiscate food sent as donations to feed striking miners.

+In Episode 5 of Season 3 of The Crown, Lord Louis Mountbatten cites the Emergency Powers Act 1920 in the scene in which he meets with organizers of a possible coup d'état against the then Prime Minister, Harold Wilson.
+On the occasion, he considers the Queen's powers and role vis-à-vis society, the Armed Forces and the legal system in a possible proclamation of national emergency to be central to the success of his plans.